-(b) Permit is issued to DOE-Richland Operations Office and/or its contractor(s); PNNL is obligated to comply with these permits through an operating agreement between the DOE-Richland Operations Office and the Pacific Northwest Site Office.
+(b) Permit is issued to DOE-Richland Operations Office and/or its contractor(s); PNNL is obligated to comply with these permits through an operating agreement between the DOE-Richland Operations Office and PNSO.
 The ST 4511 permit has expired but has been administratively extended by Ecology.

 (c) PNNL also conducts activities in leased facilities that have wastewater permits issued to the owner.
-These permits are not listed here, but compliance-related impacts from PNNL activities are included in this report.
+These permits are not listed here, but compliancerelated impacts from PNNL activities are included in this report.